yyl-20020115/argp-standalone/README.md

 # argp-standalone

+20250927-02:01
+CMakeLists.txt added for porting to Windows (MSVC) by Yilin

 This is a continuation of [Niels Möller](https://www.lysator.liu.se/~nisse/)'s work on an argp library for systems which don't provide one themselves (most non-GNU ones).